Phase II Coming Soon for Debrecen’s SME Park

 He explained that Debrecen and Hajdú-Bihar County are parts of the country where, during the past hard period (the end of 2022 was still the Covid period, while a Russian-Ukrainian war began) and despite all its consequences (energy crisis, inflationary pressure, interest rate problems), the number of businesses has not decreased.

 “Last year, industrial production fell by 3–3.5 per cent nationally, while our county recorded growth of 11.5 per cent.
-In reality, the best is only just beginning: from 2026–2027 onwards, growth in industrial economic performance will begin on a scale that will be crucial both for state revenues and for local government revenues,” said László Papp.
+In reality, the best is only just beginning: from 2026–2027 onwards, growth in industrial economic performance will begin on a scale that will be crucial both for state revenues and for local government revenues,”the mayor said.

 In Debrecen, interest among SMEs in becoming suppliers to global companies is higher than the national average.
 The VOSZ Multimentor Programme supports this endeavour.

 “It is about being able to build successful, competitive enterprises and to help them.
-To guide them through an examination, through a filter, in such a way that they can be presented to multinational companies as clearly transparent, valuable and prudent – that is, credible – businesses,” emphasised Károly Balogh, the county president of VOSZ.
+To guide them through an examination, through a filter, in such a way that they can be presented to multinational companies as clearly transparent, valuable and prudent – that is, credible – businesses,” Károly Balogh, the county president of VOSZ, emphasised.

 At the round-table discussion of the Multimentor Programme, Deputy Mayor Lajos Barcsa said that the city has also been supporting the development, competitiveness and supplier ambitions of the local SME sector in numerous ways for years.

-“In terms of employment, it is of enormous importance how they manage and prosper – 66 per cent of people are employed by small and medium-sized enterprises in Debrecen,” said the deputy mayor.
+“In terms of employment, it is of enormous importance how they manage and prosper – 66 percent of people are employed by small and medium-sized enterprises in Debrecen,” the deputy mayor pointed out.

 “We have important developments and achievements, such as the VOSZ Port – a digital corporate management platform where a business can manage all of its affairs using the applications and services available there,” he highlighted.